Joshua-Peace/Github-Portfolio/Firmware/README.md

-This folder contains the info and/or datasheets on the electronics I've used in my projects
+This folder contains the firmware for the electronics I've used in my projects typically written in the ardiuno IDE editor or Visual Code Studios editor